 Eczema is an annoying condition that involves the development of an itchy rash.
 These patients develop rapid insomnia.
 Insomnia is a condition that involved a disturbed sleep cycle with patients sleeping for just 3 or 4 hours.
 This condition is totally detrimental to our mental state of health.
 These events gradually lead to an increase in levels of stress and anxiety.
 As we all know, these are the most potent triggers of eczema.
 Hence, an eczematic flare is observed.
 This further leads to an increase in anxiety and stress levels.

 It is a known fact that stress leads to the stimulation of special gland cells which release stress hormones such as cortisol and adrenaline.
 These hormones, in the optimal limit, help in the reduction of stress.
 But, an overproduction of cortisol leads to the suppression of the immune system.
 This is the main cause of the inflammatory response in the skin.

-Atopic dermatitis (or eczema) is a condition which is highly coupled with stress and anxiety.
+Atopic dermatitis (or eczema) is a condition that is highly coupled with stress and anxiety.
 One should take the utmost care to prevent an eczematic flare.

 1. Relaxation of the Body

 A variety of options are available when it comes to countering stress.
 Eczematous flare might occur if a limb or a body part is kept stationary for a long time.
 Yoga and breathing exercises are a must if you need to control outbreaks of eczema.
 A daily walk or a jog in your favorite park might aid in the reduction of eczematous flare.

 Patients having eczema usually suffer from insomnia.
 The itchy sensation on the entire body is the main reason for the same.
 Anti-histamines can be used to make yourself less itchy and drowsier.
 A warm, relaxing bath with lukewarm water would certainly assist your sleep cycle.